 In addition to the collective village fundraising, the Trustees are seeking significant funding from a variety of charitable trusts and organisations.
 These organisations have many applications for each fund available so Ripley has to be better than everyone else in the country who is applying for funding.
 We have to demonstrate that we are all behind this exciting new project to build our new village hall, by showing wholehearted commitment to our own village fundraising.
 It's massively important that as many different groups of all ages get involved.

 The Parish Council is also seeking to raise funds via The Public Work and Loans Board which is available specifically for cases such as this i.e. Public community buildings.
 The loan amount and period of repayment will be determined by an independent government authority who will assess the amount that our parish can comfortably afford via our precept.
-Our initial calculations estimate that the cost per Band D household will be approximately £2.50 per month.

 We will have a running total on our website and clearly show who has raised how much and how they did it!
 Send us your pics or videos and we will put them on here!